 - High triglycerides, a type fat in the blood linked to heart disease

 - Low high-density lipoproteins (HDL), the “good” cholesterol (low levels raise heart disease risk)

 - High or borderline-high fasting blood sugar

 Metabolic syndrome is a serious problem because it greatly increases the risk for cardiovascular disease, type 2 diabetes, and stroke.
-It’s very common in the U.S., where about 34 percent of adults have the condition, the American Heart Association estimates.
+It’s very common in the U.S., where about 34 percent of adults have the condition, the Centers for Disease Control and Prevention estimates.

-Treatment includes weight loss (especially reducing abdominal fat); prescription drugs for hypertension and high blood sugar (if needed, for type 2 diabetes); and frequent checks of blood pressure, cholesterol, and glucose levels.
+- Taking prescription drugs for hypertension and high blood sugar (if needed, for type 2 diabetes)

-However, there’s no easy fix for metabolic syndrome and, considering the epidemic of obesity and excess weight in the U.S., dropping extra pounds is obviously not easy.
+Yet there’s no easy fix for metabolic syndrome and, considering the epidemic of obesity and excess weight in the U.S., dropping extra pounds is not easy.
 Even adding medication to lifestyle interventions frequently fails to manage the condition, according to Salk Institute regulatory biology professor Satchidananda Panda, PhD.

-That’s why Panda and his colleague’s findings, which show when you eat can treat metabolic syndrome, provide evidence time-restricted eating can potentially be a significant therapy for the condition.
+That’s why Panda and his colleague’s research, which shows that when you eat can treat metabolic syndrome, provides evidence time-restricted eating can potentially be a significant therapy for the condition.